ReadShade/ReadShade/docs/emulators/pcsx2.md

 ![](images/PCSX2/PCSX2_Settings00.png)

-1. **Fullscreen Mode & Aspect Ratio**: Set the aspect ratio to "Fit to Window" as shown below.
+1. **Fullscreen Mode & Aspect Ratio:** Set the aspect ratio to "Fit to Window" as shown below.

     ![](images/PCSX2/PCSX2_Fullscreen_AR.png)

     > This is necessary because the depth buffer is set to this internally.

-2. **Anti-Blur**: Enable this option to minimize distortions.
+2. **Anti-Blur:** Enable this option to minimize distortions.

     ![](images/PCSX2/PCSX2_Anti-Blur.png)